penguintutor/lc-building/README.md

 ## Running the code

+### Command line lcmake file
-Currently configs are all in the lcmake.py file
+Currently configs are in the builings directory, but are referenced by hard coding in the lcmake.py file.
+This also needs a folder called output, if one does not already exist then it should be creaed.
-After setting appropriate dimensions run
+After configuring the above then run

+    python3 lcmake.py

+### GUI version
+The Graphical User Interface version is under development.
+To see the current status you first need to enable Pyside 6 through a virtual machine.
+If using the same steps as mentioned above then use

     source ~/venv/pyside6/bin/activate
-    python lcmake.py
+    python3 building.py

 ## Development tests